kenta-shimizu/httpjava8/README.md

 ## for HTTP  Client

-use Java11+ "java.net.http.HttpClient" or recommend other library.
+Use Java11+ "java.net.http.HttpClient" or recommend other library.